lettenj61/rucky/README.md

 I'm feeling rucky!

 # about
-Small, fuzzy, sketchy, hasty macro library for Rust
+Small, fuzzy, sketchy, hasty macro / utility library for Rust

 Most of the things are TBD.